GeoWarp: An automatically differentiable and GPU-accelerated implicit MPM framework for geomechanics based on NVIDIA Warp: Numerical examples

-Next, we evaluate the computational efficiency of the proposed sparse differentiation approach for Jacobian construction.
+Next, we evaluate the accuracy and computational efficiency of the proposed sparse differentiation algorithm for Jacobian construction.
 Six levels of discretization are tested, with background grid sizes and corresponding particle counts as follows: (1) $h = 1/2$ m (1,440 particles), (2) $h = 1/4$ m (5,760 particles), (3) $h = 1/6$ m (12,960 particles), (4) $h = 1/8$ m (23,040 particles), (5) $h = 1/12$ m (51,840 particles), and (6) $h = 1/16$ m (92,160 particles).
-Figure~\ref{fig:cantilever_beam_total_runtime} compares the total simulation runtime using the proposed sparse differentiation with that of standard dense differentiation.
-The results show that sparse differentiation consistently reduces computational time across all discretization levels.
-At the finest resolution, the proposed method achieves nearly an eightfold speedup in Jacobian construction relative to the dense approach.
+To verify that sparse differentiation yields numerically identical results to dense differentiation, we directly compare the Jacobian matrices produced by the two methods.
+Figure~\ref{fig:cantilever_beam_jacobian} shows the relative error in the Frobenius norm---a commonly used matrix norm~\cite{golub2013matrix}---across all discretization levels.
+The error remains below $10^{-15}$, confirming that the sparse differentiation does not introduce additional truncation errors.
+To assess computational efficiency, we compare the total simulation runtime of three methods: the traditional differentiation without AD, the proposed sparse differentiation, and the standard dense differentiation.
+As shown in Fig.~\ref{fig:cantilever_beam_total_runtime}, the sparse method achieves performance nearly identical to the traditional non-AD differentiation, while the dense method is significantly slower at all resolutions.
+At the finest grid, the sparse method achieves nearly an eightfold speedup in Jacobian construction compared to the dense implementation.

-To further evaluate the computational savings, we isolate the time spent specifically on Jacobian differentiation.
-The timing results for both approaches are summarized in Table~\ref{tab:cantilever_beam_breakdown} and visualized in Fig.~\ref{fig:cantilever_beam_comparison_of_time}.
-As shown, the differentiation time using the proposed sparse approach remains nearly constant—approximately 3 seconds—across all discretization levels.
-This cost becomes negligible relative to the total runtime, as seen in Fig.~\ref{fig:cantilever_beam_comparison_of_time}.
-In contrast, the differentiation step in the dense approach dominates the total simulation time, accounting for roughly 85\% of the total runtime at the finest resolution.
-These results demonstrate that the proposed sparse differentiation method significantly reduces computational overhead for Jacobian construction, especially in simulations with large numbers of degrees of freedom.
-Such efficiency gains are critical for practical applications of MPM with automatic differentiation, where fine spatial discretization is often required.
+To further evaluate the computational savings, we isolate the time spent specifically on Jacobian assembly.
+The timing results for the three algorithms are summarized in Table~\ref{tab:cantilever_beam_breakdown} and visualized in Fig.~\ref{fig:cantilever_beam_comparison_of_time}.
+As shown, both the traditional and sparse differentiation algorithms exhibit nearly constant assembly time across all discretization levels.
+The sparse differentiation is slightly slower because of the overhead from AD.
+Nevertheless, this cost for differentiation becomes negligible relative to the total runtime, as seen in Fig.~\ref{fig:cantilever_beam_comparison_of_time}.
+In contrast, the assembly step in the dense differentiation dominates the total simulation time, accounting for roughly 85\% of the total runtime at the finest resolution.